foysal-m/search-pilot-dictionary/README.md

 ### Technologies and Concepts

-### Form Action

-Form actions in React handle form submissions, process user input, and send it to an API endpoint.
-They simplify managing form state, validation, and submission, ensuring better handling of user input and integration with backend systems.

 ### React Query

 React Query is a powerful library for fetching, caching, and updating asynchronous data in React applications.
 It abstracts data-fetching logic, simplifies handling loading states, and ensures synchronization with the server, improving performance and reliability.